What is Rare Disease?

-While many common diseases (such as heart disease, high blood pressure, types of cancer) have some genetic (that is, inherited) components, genetic diseases are those caused by specific, identifiable elements of a person’s genetic makeup.
+While many common diseases (such as heart disease, high blood pressure, and types of cancer) have some genetic (that is, inherited) components, genetic diseases are those caused by specific, identifiable elements of a person’s genetic makeup.

 A change in the genetic code can occur during the formation of the egg or sperm, or during or soon after conception.
-In some cases, genetic changes can be inherited from a parent who carried the defective gene, but is clinically healthy.
+In some cases, genetic changes can be inherited from a parent who carried the defective gene but is clinically healthy.

-Genetic diseases can present at any age, infancy, childhood or adulthood.
+Genetic diseases can present at any age, infancy, childhood, or adulthood.
 It can cause common problems, for example, developmental delay and poor growth.
 It can also have rarer presentations such as heart or liver failure.

 Autosomal recessive genetic diseases

 When both parents carry the same recessive gene, there is a 25% chance that the child will inherit the trait from both parents and have the disease, a 50% chance that the pregnancy will inherit the trait from only one parent, or a 25% chance that the pregnancy will not inherit the trait from either parent.
-An example of autosomal recessive disease is Pompe disease that occurs 1 in 40,000 live births.
+An example of autosomal recessive disease is Pompe disease which occurs in 1 in 40,000 live births.

 Dominant genetic diseases

 They are caused by a mutation in one copy of a gene.
 If a parent has a dominant genetic disease, then each child has a 50% chance of inheriting the disease.
-An example of a dominant genetic disease is Achondroplasia that occurs in 1 in 25,000 live births.
+An example of a dominant genetic disease is Achondroplasia which occurs in 1 in 25,000 live births.

 Sex-linked genetic diseases

 They affect males and females differently.
 This is a smaller set of diseases related to gene mutations on the X or Y chromosomes.
-One rare disease linked to X chromosome is Fabry disease.
+One rare disease linked to the X chromosome is Fabry disease.